Russel88/CRISPRCas_on_Plasmids/README.md

 # CRISPR-Cas on Plasmids
-This is the code repository for for reproducing analyses in the paper:
+This is the code repository for reproducing analyses in the paper:

 [CRISPR-Cas systems are widespread accessory elements across plasmids]()